baselasli/High-Shcool-Database-system/README.md

 # Diagram parts
 * The diagram have three parts
 * Introduction

 Our Project talking about high school that include all employees that work in this high school and the services that provide to the environment of this school .Also it include the relation between education institution and students.
 * Documentation

-Documentation part talking about the diagram
+Documentation part talking about the diagram more expansively
 * ER diagram

 ![Capture](https://user-images.githubusercontent.com/80223613/128171932-686db381-2dfb-4263-aa8e-c9676ecc4560.PNG)